dd9jn/rfc4880bis/rfc4880bis.md

 --- middle

 # Introduction

-{ This is work in progress to update OpenPGP.
-Editorial notes are enclosed in curly braces. }

 This document provides information on the message-exchange packet formats used by OpenPGP to provide encryption, decryption, signing,